• Write a Review

 Each night seemed to end at the sun-deck-by-day Spice H2O, with a variety of themed dance parties.
 The most popular, by far, was the Glow Party.
 (Get there early for glow face painting.)
 We were surprised to find it was appropriate for all ages, and having cruisers ages 2 to 82 getting down makes the event that much more fun for families.
 An '80s party, complete with flash mob of Michael Jackson's "Thriller," was also a night of nonstop dancing and "This is my song!"

 The Bar at the Atrium (Deck 6): Ideal for a tipple in the middle of it all.
-Positioned centrally in the main atrium -- near the guest services and shore excursions desks, the Internet cafe and a giant movie screen -- you can absorb your surroundings, drink in hand, while watching your fellow passengers come and go or participate in activities like "sing it if you know it" karaoke.
+Positioned centrally in the main atrium -- near the guest services and shore excursions desks, and a giant movie screen -- you can absorb your surroundings, drink in hand, while watching your fellow passengers come and go or participate in activities like "sing it if you know it" karaoke.

 Mixx (Deck 6 aft): Located between Getaway's two main dining rooms, Taste and Savor, Mixx is pretty standard as far as bars go, but its proximity to both restaurants makes it a good choice for after-dinner drinks.